What Makes Your Advisory Firm Valuable to Buyers?

 Sure, it’s one thing to have a nice book of clients, but experienced advisors understand that clients pass away, they take distributions, and, increasingly, they move on to greener pastures.

-Perhaps more importantly, a lot of advisors don’t understand that their assets under management have been, likely temporarily, artificially inflated by the ten-year bull market.
+Perhaps more importantly, a lot of advisors didn’t understand that their assets under management were likely artificially inflated by the ten-year bull market.

 Firms that command the most offers are doing so because they are growing via marketing.